 Note: Our information is based on press releases or other public disclosures, and is subject to change at any time.
 Details for the specific molecules entering clinical studies may not be publicly available at this time.
 The organizations’ plans to start first-in-human studies are subject to review by regulatory authorities.

-As of the end of September 2020, more than 20 organizations have announced that their anti-SARS-CoV-2 molecules may enter clinical study by the end of 2020.
-We will provide updates here and through our “Antibody News You Should Know” as more information becomes available in the future.
+Numerous organizations have anti-SARS-CoV-2 molecules in preclinical development.
+As these molecules enter clinical study, we will provide updates here and through our “Antibody News You Should Know” as more information becomes available in the future.

-- Distributed Bio has engineered a panel of ultra-high affinity therapeutic antibodies to neutralize SARS-CoV-2.
+- Centivax has engineered a panel of ultra-high affinity therapeutic antibodies to neutralize SARS-CoV-2.
 The work leveraged both the Distributed Bio SuperHuman 2.0 human antibody discovery technology and the Tumbler computational antibody optimization technology to discover thousands of antibodies against a novel virus in 9 weeks.